chevereto/v3-docs/setup/debug.md

 ```

 ::: warning DON'T PANIC
-When you see something like this don't panic.
-The whole system works using PHP Exceptions so is normal to get a trace like this, and as you may notice the full path is not being disclosed so there are no security flaws here.
+The system works using PHP Exceptions so is normal to get a trace like this, and as you may notice the full path is not being disclosed so there are no security flaws here.
 :::

 **Note:** In production is not recommended to display or show any kind of PHP error or Chevereto exception.
 We encourage you to use `debug_level 1` for production websites.